IIIF/api/source/api/extension/navplace/index.md

 ### 3.3 Context Considerations for GeoJSON-LD `properties`

 The GeoJSON `properties` object is generic and can be nearly anything.
 It is used to pass metadata along with the geographic coordinates.
 Web maps offer common ways for implementers to generate UI(s) for displaying values in `properties` along with the shape made by the geographic coordinates.
 IIIF encourages interoperability, which is made possible in large part due to Linked Data.
 Any metadata used in `properties` _SHOULD_ be described by a linked data context.
 Desired metadata already noted by a property on a IIIF resource _SHOULD_ be gathered by consuming that property for the web map UI and _MAY_ be repeated in GeoJSON `properties` to leverage automated functionality.
+The [full Manifest](https://preview.iiif.io/api/navplace_extension/api/extension/navplace/#32-full-manifest-example) below exemplifies this.

 Note that if a client discovers a property that it does not understand, then it _MUST_ ignore that property.
 You can see this functionality by including your own metadata in the `properties` property of the example Manifest and taking it to the [JSON-LD playground](https://json-ld.org/playground/).